 What are DApps and why do they matter?

 Decentralised applications, or DApps, are the foundation upon which currencies like Bitcoin and Ethereum are built.
-They are open-source, they are decentralised, they have a inbuilt consensus mechanism and they offer some form of incentive to self sustain.
+They are open-source, they are decentralised, they have an inbuilt consensus mechanism and they offer some form of incentive to self-sustain.
 In essence, they dictate the decentralised nature of cryptocurrencies like Bitcoin and are contributing to exciting changes in the digital world.

 Advantages of DApps

 As Bitcoin and other cryptocurrencies become increasingly popular, it is clear the DApps are filled with advantages that even banks or physical cash cannot compete.
 This includes: